-- Should the Selection Panel receive insufficient applications to fill the number of vacancies, the Selection Panel may request the City Clerk and Solicitor Department extend the application deadline and/or undertake a targeted recruitment process (outreach to specific organizations).
+- Should the Selection Panel receive insufficient applications to fill the number of vacancies, the Selection Panel may request the Office of the City Clerk extend the application deadline and/or undertake a targeted recruitment process (outreach to specific organizations).

 5.1 Any member of a City committee, board, task force, sub-committee, commission, quasi-judicial committee, external board or commission who is absent from two (2) consecutive regularly scheduled meetings of the committee, shall be contacted by the committee/board Coordinator to confirm his/her commitment.

-5.2 Should the member miss another consecutive meeting, the next qualified reserve member for that committee/board shall automatically be called up to fill the vacancy.
+5.2 Should the member miss another consecutive meeting, without being authorized to do so by a resolution of the Committee,the seat shall be declared vacant and the selection panel shall choose a qualified reserve member for that committee/board to fill the vacancy.

 5.4 For record and information purposes, the Committee Coordinator will prepare and distribute an “Information Previously Distributed” memorandum to the applicable Standing Committee noting the appointment of the reserve member as a full voting member.

-6.1 City advisory committees and boards may create subcommittees to work on specific areas of their mandate.
-These subcommittees may be comprised of non-members of the committee/board and do not require Council approval of the appointment.
+6.1 City advisory committees and boards may create subcommittees or working groups to work on specific areas of their mandate.
+These subcommittees or working groups may be comprised of non-members of the committee/board and do not require Council approval of the appointment.
 However, the subcommittee must have a minimum of one-third of the members as voting committee members of the main committee or board.

 6.2 Minimal administrative support will be provided to subcommittees and is limited to booking rooms and the provision of material if necessary.